GuillermoCarbajal/J-MKPD/README.md

 Estimation via Kernel Prediction Networks*.

 This [article](https://iie.fing.edu.uy/~carbajal/TCI/J-MKPD.pdf) was submitted to IEEE Transactions On Computational Imaging.
 [Supp.
 Material](https://iie.fing.edu.uy/~carbajal/TCI/J-MKPD_supp_mat.pdf)

-The proposed motion deblurring method generalizes well and produces sharp restorations on real images, in some cases even sharpen than *ground-truth* images.
-The commonly used quality metric PSNR favors blurry outputs.
-We show that by increasing the PSRN of the restoration by blurring our deblurring results.
-Metrics that measure the sharpness of an image (such as CPBD) correlate well with our perception of sharpness.
+The proposed motion deblurring method demonstrates strong generalization capabilities, delivering sharp image restorations on real-world photographs.
+In certain instances, it even surpasses the sharpness of the ground-truth images.
+It is worth noting that the conventional quality metric PSNR tends to favor blurred outputs.
+Thus, an increase in PSNR can be achieved by blurring the restoration.
+In contrast, employing metrics designed to gauge image sharpness, such as CPBD, aligns more closely with our perception of sharpness and offers a better assessment of the restoration quality.
 <p align="center">
 <img width="700" src="imgs/realblur_results.png?raw=true">
 </p>